 The paper is structured as follows.
-Section 2 presents background concerning the CE design and case study site.
-Section 3 reports the findings from analysis of choice data.
-Section 4 provides discussion concerning design of rare breed conservation programmes and Section 5 provides conclusions and next steps.
+Section 2 presents background to the CE design and case study site.
+Section 3 reports the analysis of choice data.
+Section 4 provides discussion of the design of rare breed conservation programmes, and Section 5 provides conclusions .

 Methods